confusedolive/Jeronimo-CE888/assignment02/README.md

 * Scipy=1.6.0

 ## How to
+Section to write the correct steps to execute all code, essentially a guide on how to use the available data to produce the results in the paper
 ## Code Examples
 * How to use function to show linear relationship, avaliable in 'visualize.py':
 ![linear](./Examples/linreg_example.PNG)